Hero

 • 2x 700mA 3.3V LDO Regulators

-• LDO2 is for the RGB Matrix and is user controlled & auto-shuts down in deep sleep
+• LDO2 is for the RGB Matrix and is user controlled + auto-shutdown in deep-sleep

 • STEMMA QT connector powered by LDO1